This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Even with a 32 mm objective lens, Burris didn't skimp on glass quality.
 The index-matched, Hi-Lume multicoating allows light transmission to be at its highest keeping you out longer than you would with a comparable scope of the same configuration.

-Set up for use in various conditions, it’s shock, fog, and waterproof with a nitrogen-filled feature.
-For an intermediate scope offered at entry-level price, the Scout is a winner in our books.
+Set up for use in various conditions, it's shock, fog, and waterproof with a nitrogen-filled feature.
+For an intermediate scope offered at entry-level price, the long eye relief Scout scope is a winner in our books.

 - V-Plex reticle